Mamoon794/employee-handbook/README.md

 2. A more straightforward way is to look at the Insights section under the graphs.
 If the AI fails to generate summaries, you will see “No AI summary available” in that section.
 Wait a minute, then refresh the page.
 If everything is working correctly, a few bullet points should appear to represent the insights.

+### Dependencies

+- **Google Gemini API (JavaScript version)** – Used to generate AI summaries and bullet points.
+- **Firebase** – Retrieves information from the database to construct the graph; this data is also included in the prompt sent to the API.
+- **Next.js API endpoints** – Exposes the following routes:
+  - `/api/ai-summary/bullet-points`
+  - `/api/ai-summary/employee-distribution`
+  - `/api/ai-summary/employee-registration`
+  - `/api/ai-summary/questions-asked`
+- **Next.js frontend** – Updates the UI based on the API response.

+### Performance Results

+Overall, the AI did a good job identifying important trends from the graph and generating the AI summary based on them.
+The explanation is concise without missing any key information.
+The bullet points also summarize the explanation very clearly.

 ## AI Feature: Chat Title Generation

 ### Overview of the Improvement